railsadminteam/rails_admin/docs/base-configuration.md

 A customized configuration guide is generated at installation in `config/initializers/rails_admin.rb`

-The configuration in `app/initializer/rails_admin.rb` is executed at startup time, once.
+This initiaizer in `app/initializer/rails_admin.rb` is executed at startup time, once.

 Rake tasks that load environment don't execute RailsAdmin initializer's block, for performance and DB migration status compatibility.

-You can force it (true or false):
+You can force it if needed:

 `SKIP_RAILS_ADMIN_INITIALIZER=false rake mytask`